Cruise ships kept sailing as coronavirus spread. Travellers and health experts question why.

 • Coronavirus: Luxury cruise ship Silver Muse docks in Auckland despite travel restrictions

-The crisis has put the spotlight on an industry that critics say for years has skirted labor regulations, such a minimum wage, and federal income taxes by incorporating overseas.
-Yet when disasters strike, or when people get sick or fall overboard, federal agencies such as the U.S. Coast Guard come to the rescue.
+The crisis has put the spotlight on an industry that critics say for years has skirted labour regulations, such a minimum wage, and federal income taxes by incorporating overseas.
+Yet when disasters strike, or when people get sick or fall overboard, federal agencies such as the US Coast Guard come to the rescue.

 The Trump administration is now pushing to spend billions to prop up the cruise industry and other hospitality and travel businesses that have been crushed by the pandemic.

+"Given all the demands on public health resources, it may be worth asking about the public investment we make in protecting cruise ship passengers by putting in place better strategies to prevent future outbreaks involving cruise ships."

-Cruise line officials said operators are subject to robust inspection by U.S. and foreign regulators.
-And the industry defended its response to the pandemic, noting the singular nature of the crisis.
+Cruise line officials say operators are subject to robust inspection by US and foreign regulators.
+And the industry has defended its response to the pandemic, noting the singular nature of the crisis.

-Within 24 hours of the World Health Organization's declaration of a global health emergency, cruise line operators rapidly adopted enhanced protocols that she said "were repeatedly elevated as circumstances evolved over time."
+Within 24 hours of the World Health Organisation's declaration of a global health emergency, cruise line operators rapidly adopted enhanced protocols that she said "were repeatedly elevated as circumstances evolved over time".

 That, along with extensive cleaning and sanitation, helped limit the number of coronavirus cases aboard cruise lines, she said.

-Roger Frizzell, chief communications officer of Carnival Corp., the world's largest cruise operator and the owner of the line that operates the Diamond Princess and the Grand Princess, said cruise lines in January began barring passengers who had been to China in the previous two weeks.
-They later added recent travelers to Hong Kong, Macao, South Korea and regions of Italy to the no-sail list.
+Roger Frizzell, chief communications officer of Carnival Corp, the world's largest cruise operator and the owner of the line that operates the Diamond Princess and the Grand Princess, said cruise lines in January began barring passengers who had been to China in the previous two weeks.
+They later added recent travellers to Hong Kong, Macao, South Korea and regions of Italy to the no-sail list.

+"To my knowledge, this was the first such restriction like this ever established in the cruise industry," he said.

 But in the weeks following the outbreak on the Diamond Princess, major cruise lines missed several opportunities to mitigate the crisis, according to health experts and passengers aboard the vessels.